How to Use a Cane for the Best Safety and Support

 Those types of unnatural motions can cause added pain or injury from poor posture or unsafe movements.

-Dr. Jo, a doctor of physical therapy, created a brief 7 minute video that shows exactly how to walk with a properly fitted cane.
+Dr. Jo, a doctor of physical therapy, created a brief 7 minute video that shows precisely how to walk with a properly fitted cane.

 Her energy and enthusiasm make this video both informative and fun!